minicreative/gay-diller-basic-theme/README.md

 **Setting up the footer:**
 1. The footer displays widgets which can be set up under Appearance > Widgets > Footer.

+### Front Page Content

+Front page content is usually two columns divided by a border.

+**Activating front page content**
+1. Include `<?php include("theme-includes/front-page-content.php"); ?>` in the desired position in `front-page.php`.

+**Setting up front page content**
+Add a two-column section in Gutenberg, and then fill in the content using headers (H2 or lower), buttons, shortcodes or other plugins.

 ### Front Page Buttons

 **Activating front page buttons:**